OpenCTI-Platform/opencti/opencti-documentation/docs/installation/docker.md

 ### Configure the environement

-Before running the docker-compose command, please change the secret key of the application in the file *docker-compose.yml*
+Before running the docker-compose command, please change the secret key of the application in the file `docker-compose.yml`:

 ```bash
 - APP__SECRET=ChangeMe
 ```

-As OpenCTI has a dependency to ElasticSearch, you have to set the *vm.max_map_count* before running the containers, as mentionned in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).
+As OpenCTI has a dependency to ElasticSearch, you have to set the `vm.max_map_count` before running the containers, as mentionned in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).

 ```bash
 $ sysctl -w vm.max_map_count=262144